 Who are today’s students?
 How does our system of higher education accreditation work?
 Who holds colleges and universities accountable for student outcomes?
 Why do we need a student-level data network?

 Our series of 101 explainers sets out to answer these questions and decode the complex, but critical policy issues that impact today’s students and providers.
 Featuring visual infographics, compact definitions and user-friendly explanations, the 101s offer policymakers, analysts and media a quick and easy to consume explanation of key policy issues in postsecondary education.

 Want more 101s from Higher Learning Advocates?
-For more information or to suggest a topic for an upcoming 101 feature, contact our Policy & Advocacy Director Emily Bouck.
+For more information or to suggest a topic for an upcoming 101 feature, contact our Deputy Director Emily Bouck West.